-It is important to perform a blood test on all cats and kittens before vaccinating them against Feline Leukemia for the first time because the vaccine will not help a cat who already has the virus in it's system.
+It is important to perform a blood test (FeLV/FIV test) on all cats and kittens before vaccinating them against Feline Leukemia for the first time because the vaccine will not help a cat who already has the virus in it's system.
 The vaccine can only protect the cat from becoming infected with the virus in the future.